gpufit/Gpuspline/docs/bindings.rst

 Python Interface
 ++++++++++++++++

 The Python interface is a thin wrapper around the C interface.
-Please see the documentation of the C interface for more details on the interpretation of input and output parameters.
+Please see the API documentation of the :ref:`c-interface` for more details on the interpretation of input and output parameters.

 spline_coefficients
 ...................